AdamSpannbauer/minimal_python_package/README.md

 -----

-Message me by opening up an issue / email / other means if you know other ways to contact me.
+Stuck?
+Want to discuss some ideas?
+Message me by: opening up an issue, email, or other means if you know other ways to contact me.
 No promises I'll be able to answer everything in a timely manner (or at all), but I'd like to think I'll do my best to help you out with any problems.